donaldamadi/multi-image-viewer/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
-## Description
+# Description

-This package tries to give a twitter-like layout to images.
+This package gives a twitter-like layout to images.
 Simply add one or more images and watch the layout change.
 Captions can also be added to each image.

 ![Screenshot_1656283282](https://user-images.githubusercontent.com/45544067/175837492-d73e2493-64d4-402d-aa98-1e87ddb70942.png)

 ![Screenshot_1656283292](https://user-images.githubusercontent.com/45544067/175837509-accf5250-e616-46df-979a-ae0f4ea85133.png)

 ## Getting started

 ```dart
 import 'package:multi_image_layout/multi_image_viewer.dart';
 ```

+### iOS

+Add the following keys to your Info.plist file, located in `<project root>/ios/Runner/Info.plist`:

+* `NSPhotoLibraryUsageDescription` - describe why your app needs permission for the photo library.
+This is called Privacy - Photo Library Usage Description in the visual editor.

+### Android

+* `android.permission.WRITE_EXTERNAL_STORAGE` - Permission for usage of external storage

 ## Usage